scikit-rf/scikit-rf/doc/sphinx/source/tutorials/plotting.rst

 *********
 Plotting
 *********
-.. currentmodule:: mwavepy.network
+.. currentmodule:: skrf.network
 .. contents::

 This tutorial illustrates how to create common plots associated with microwave networks.
-The plotting functions are implemented as methods of the :class:`Network` class, which is provided by the :mod:`mwavepy.network` module.
+The plotting functions are implemented as methods of the :class:`Network` class, which is provided by the :mod:`skrf.network` module.
 Below is a list of the some of the plotting functions of network s-parameters,

 * :func:`Network.plot_s_re`